 Description: Porcupine flower is an erect, prickly shrub, usually single-stemmed, growing to about 1.5 m tall.
-The stems and branches are stiff and smooth and light brown to light grey in colour.
+The stems and branches are stiff and smooth and light brown to light grey.
 The leaves are up to 100 mm long and 40 mm wide, and oval-shaped though narrow at both ends (ellipsoid).
-The base of the leaves is protected by three to five sharp, pale coloured spines, 1020 mm long.
+The base of the leaves is protected by three to five sharp, pale colored spines, 1020 mm long.
 The yellow-orange tubular flowers are found bunched tightly together at the top of the plant, but they also occur singly at the base of leaves.
 The flowers are 40 mm long and tubular, with several long protruding stamens.
 The seed capsule is oval-shaped and 13 - 20 mm long, with a sharp pointed beak.
 It contains two fairly large, flat seeds, typically 8 mm long by 5 mm wide, covered with matted hairs.
-Barleria has a central tap root, with lateral roots branching off in all direction.
+Barleria has a central taproot, with lateral roots branching off in all direction.

 Chemical Constituents: Barleria prionitis is often the host to larvae of the Phalanta phalantha and Junonia lemonias butterflies.
 Its leaves are known to contain 6-Hydroxyflavone, one of the chemical compounds that is a noncompetitive inhibitor of the protein cytochrome.
 From the aerial parts of Barleria prionitis, one new phenylethanoid glycoside, barlerinoside along with six known iridoid glycosides, shanzhiside methyl ester, 6-O-trans-p-coumaroyl- 8-O- acetylshanzhiside methyl ester, barlerin, acetylbarlerin, 7-methoxydi-derroside, and lupulinoside were isolated.